beshayr2020/Google-Books-Search/README.md

 * run npm install in your terminal
 * run npm start and the app will run locally

-## Application

-* Search for employees based on the list
-* Ability to sort employee list by name

  ## Technologies Used

     * React